Barq's: History

 The Barq's Brothers Bottling Company was founded in 1890 in the French Quarter of New Orleans, by Edward Charles Edmond Barq and his older brother, Gaston.
 The brothers bottled carbonated water and various soft drinks of their own creation.
 Early on, their most popular creation was an orange-flavored soda called Orangine.

 Edward Barq moved to Biloxi, Mississippi in 1897 with his new wife.
 The following year he opened the Biloxi Artesian Bottling Works.
 By some accounts he debuted what was later to be known as "Barq's root beer" the following year, but others maintain it was not produced until 1900.

-Barq met a young boy on the Mississippi coast, Jesse Robinson, and employed him.
-Robinson was mentored by Barq and later moved to New Orleans.
-In 1934 Barq and Robinson signed a contractual agreement on Barq's product rights allowing Robinson to make his own concentrate, uncommon in beverage bottling licenses.
-The two men remained close their entire lives, working on flavors and production challenges.
-A distinctive difference between the Biloxi-based root beer and the Louisiana's was that the Louisiana bottle was printed in red (versus Biloxi's blue).
-This was to distinguish ownership of bottles as blue labeled ones were returned to Mississippi and vice versa.
-There were also regional taste differences between the various Barq's bottlers.
-While there may have been minor formula differences, water was most responsible.

 For many decades, Barq's was not marketed as a "root beer".
 This was in part a desire to avoid legal conflict with the Hires Root Beer company, which was attempting to claim a trademark on the term "root beer".
 It was also due to some differences from other root beers at the time.
 The formulation was sarsaparilla-based, contained less sugar, had a higher carbonation, and less of a foamy head than other brands.

-The traditional slogan was the simple affirmation "Drink Barq's.
-It's good," which first appeared on the classic diamond-necked bottle, patented in 1935 by Ed Barq.
+The traditional slogan was the simple affirmation which first appeared on the classic diamond-necked bottle patented in 1935 by Ed Barq: "Drink Barq's.
+It's good."